-Borough Market is one sight you must visit in london
+Borough Market is one sight you must visit in London.

 For paella, let the fragrant scent of shrimps and tomatoes guide your nose to the narrow pathway where you’ll find BROOD’S.

 There you’ll find the fattest shrimps and chorizo paella.Not in the mood for paella?
 Then take yourself to Germany with a Thüringian bratwurst and ton of sauerkraut (this is for sharing and will not be completed in one seating) from the German Deli.

-If your taste bud is more refined, head over to the oysters and champagne bar.
+Interactive map of Borough market, If your taste bud is more refined, head over to the oysters and champagne bar.